matheusesdev/gerador-paleta-cores/README.md

+# Gerador de Cores

+Pequeno projeto em Flutter para um trabalho da faculdade.

-# gerador_cores
+# Documentation Flutter

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)